nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 Format:  `list /recur [/category CATEGORY] [/from FROM_DATE] [/to TO_DATE]`

 Notes:
-- `/recur` is a command flag indicating that the command is for a recurring expense.
+- `/recur` is a command flag indicating that the command is for recurring expenses.
 - `CATEGORY` is text.
 - `FROM_DATE` and `TO_DATE` are dates in `DD-MM-YYYY` format.
 - Lists all recurring expenses that satisfy the given filter (if any).